pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 26if __FILE__ == $0
 27  main
 28end

 ```

 ##### Subscribe to the channel

-Before running the above publish example, either use the Debug Console or, in another process, subscribe to the same channel.
+Before running the publish example, subscribe to the same channel.

 ### Rest response from server